 Germination of a plant refers to a phenomenon in which a seed germinates to form a new seeding or plant.
 The germination process results in the emergence of the radicle (primary root) and plumule (primary shoot).
 Before germination, the seed remains dormant in the soil.

 Then, under favourable conditions (optimum temperature, oxygen, light, water etc.), a seed germinates and promotes embryo development.
 Thus, an embryo is present within the seed, and the food reserves are stored in the outer layer of the seed or seed coat.

-Germination rate: The germination rate of a seed expresses in a percentage.
-It depends upon the growth conditions provided to seed for the germination.
-Germination rate up to 60% means that 60 out of 100 seeds will possibly undergo germination at a given period of time.
+A seed is considered a dormant seed, which lacks an embryo or it does not undergo germination.
+The germination rate depends upon the growth conditions provided to the seeds to germinate.
+Germination rate up to 60% indicates that 60 out of 100 seeds will possibly undergo germination at a given period of time.

 Content: Germination of Plant

 Definition of Germination

 Germination refers to the growth phase of the seeds, during which they form a germ tube that further activates the seed’s embryo and promotes the growth of new seedlings.
 In plants, germination can be categorized into the following two types:

 - Epigeal germination: In this kind, a hypocotyl region of the shoot system elongates and goes upward by pulling the cotyledon out of the soil.
 It mostly occurs in plants like cotton, papaya, onion etc.

 - Hypogeal germination: Here, an epicotyl region of the shoot system elongates, and the cotyledon remains inside the soil.
 It mostly occurs in plants like pea, mango, rice etc.